 Once you have been designated as the leader for a program, we encourage you to inform potential program participants about the program and the application process.
-You will be required to attend the fall all-programs information session to represent your program (typically mid-September before the application deadline).
+You will be required to attend the fall Study Abroad Fair to represent your program (typically mid-September before the application deadline).
 You are encouraged to also mention your upcoming program in classes or create a mailing list or forum for potential applicants.
-Facebook groups work well for this, as you can add occasional information and reminders that the students are more likely to see than a message in their email inbox.